rudderlabs/terraform-provider-rudderstack/docs/resources/config.md

 # Source or Destination Config (Common Attribute)
 REST API for Rudderstack defines CRUD operations on Rudderstack sources and destinations.
-In those CRUD operatoins, configuration of sources and destinations is modelled as a JSON object.
+In those CRUD operations, configuration of sources and destinations is modelled as a JSON object.
 To define config of such a source or a destination in this provider, the JSON object needs to be converted into terraform schema [Config](#nestedatt-config).

 ## Example usage
 Checkout destination config example [here](destination.md#example).